lbiard/tradeoffs_pop_dynamics/README.md

 # tradeoff_pop_dynamics

 This repository hosts the R scripts to reproduce results and figures from the article *Population dynamic consequences of context-dependent tradeoffs across life histories*.
-The American Naturalist
+The American Naturalist. https://doi.org/10.1086/730111

 By: Louis Bliard, Maria Paniw, Dylan Z. Childs, Arpat Ozgul